Coronaviruses

 Severe Acute Respiratory Syndrome (SARS)

 Severe Acute Respiratory Syndrome (SARS) originated in small mammals and emerged to infect people.
-SARS was first reported in Southern China in 2002 and the illness spread to more than two dozen countries in North America, South America, Europe, and Asia.
+SARS was first reported in Southern China in 2002 and the illness spread to more than 2 dozen countries in North America, South America, Europe, and Asia.
 Symptoms include fever, chills, and body aches, and may progress to pneumonia.
-Infection with the SARS virus causes acute respiratory distress (severe breathing difficulty), with a mortality rate of about 10 percent.
-The illness spread to more than two dozen countries in North America, South America, Europe, and Asia before the SARS global outbreak of 2003 was contained.
+Infection with the SARS virus causes acute respiratory distress (severe breathing difficulty), with a mortality rate of about 10%.
+The illness spread to more than 2 dozen countries in North America, South America, Europe, and Asia before the SARS global outbreak of 2003 was contained.

 Symptoms of Coronaviruses